 Another big talking point is NIO’s entrance into Europe and other international markets.
 NIO expects to open the European door in the second half of 2021.
 Ultimately adding to the expectations of more robust financials throughout 2021.

 Lastly, NIO is expecting to deliver the ET7 to the market in early 2021.
 The BMW like design is capturing the eyes of car enthusiasts.
 However, making sure the ET7 experiences no delays in 2020 production is vital if NIO wants their EV sedan to be a knockout in 2021.

 Does YIG see value in a NIO investment before 2021?

 Before I begin, I am obliged to remind our viewers that this is not advice but rather investment commentary from extensive research

-NIO holds a bullish outlook for the rest of 2020 and into 2021.
 Leading investments banks UBS, Morgan Stanley, and Piper Sandler confirm NIO’s bullish 2021 forecast.
 Especially as Morgan Stanley and UBS both upgraded their NIO positions to over-weight and neutral, respectively, in August.
 However, the smart money needs retail investors to pour into the “Tesla of China” to set off an enormous rally.
-Better than expected Q3 and Q4 financials and increased production should convince more retail investors to pick up NIO shares.
-Considering, NIO already issued a strong outlook and expects to produce 11,000-15,000, vehicles, the chance of the buy-side increasing in high (opinion not advice).
+Better than expected Q3 and Q4 financials and increased production may convince more retail investors to pick up NIO shares.

 Looming bear market could set NIO back